-Footnote continued on page 47.
+Footnote continued on page 39.

-Tespectivery, of animotization inclined in service Cost related to the above inclination and income tax expense (benefit) as though Name Development was taxed as a C corporation for the periods presented with an effective federal and state combined rate of 38%.
-Name Development is organized under the corporate laws of the British Virgin Islands and is not subject to income tax in the British Virgin Islands.
+(2) Representes pro forms income tax expense (benefit) as though Name Development was tax expensed to the British Virgin Islands and is not subject to income tax in the British Virgin Islands.
 Name Development had e-commerce activities in several other governmental jurisdictions and as such, had recognized a provision for taxes in these foreign jurisdictions.
 A 1% change in the effective federal and state combined rate would modify income tax expense (benefit) by (\$103,000) for the twelve month period ended December 31, 2003 and \$46,000 for the nine months ended September 30, 2004.